 This will open the Custom Filter dialog where you can filter to only show jobs that have an UnavailableQty greater than 0.

 Then, save the layout and click the bell icon to create the alert.
-There will now be a new alert type at the top of the pane with the number of jobs that have an UnavailableQty greater than 0.
+There will now be a new alert type at the top of the pane with the number of jobs with an UnavailableQty greater than 0.